 I don’t do many coupons and I don’t follow my favorite brands on social media or subscribe to newsletters to get updates and deals.
 I know that there are some good options out there on some items.
 I find that the little savings they offer isn’t worth the stress and clutter of my inbox and mailbox.
 I actually hate shopping!

 I like the Kroger app for in-store coupons for things I’m going to buy anyway.
 Kroger also mails me coupons periodically for items I’ve bought in the past.
 Meijer has app coupons too.
 I’m not very brand conscious or loyal, so most of the big coupon sites don’t have much to offer for me.

 I check the Kohl’s app for coupon codes before buying.
 This is pretty much the only clothing store I use.

 And my husband uses the Chick-fil-A app to earn free items!

 These irritate me to no end, but I try to remember to use them.
 It seems that every store has a loyalty card these days and some of the perks are barely worth it.
 I like the Kroger card to save on gas and store brand items.
 If the store has an app that I can link the loyalty card to, I am much happier.
 I do love how Kroger has in-app pay now!
 Now, if they could just let me use that at their gas stations.

-We move so frequently and the cards aren’t always transferrable or the store isn’t in our new city or state.
+We move so frequently and the cards aren’t always transferrable in a new state or the store isn’t in our new city or state.
 Then we have to start all over again.

 What unique ways do you save money?